What’s The Difference Between Sourcing And Procurement?

 A complete procurement process consists of:

+If this rundown stands to show something is that the procurement process is anything but simple.
 Funnily enough, procurement is also often mistaken for purchasing.
 But just like sourcing, purchasing is only a small subset of the broader procurement function that includes activities like ordering, expediting, receiving, and fulfilling payments.

-The difference between sourcing and procurement
+The key difference between sourcing and procurement

 And because it’s so easy to mistake one for another, here’s a diagram that further illustrates how procurement and sourcing are different.

-Sourcing vs Procurement
+Stages of a procurement process/ Sourcing vs Procurement

 As you can see, sourcing focuses on identifying internal requirements, researching suppliers, running sourcing events, evaluating responses, and awarding suppliers.
 Procurement, on the other hand, encompasses multiple processes: sourcing, contract management, requisitioning, purchasing, payments, analysis, and supplier management.

-E-sourcing + e-purchasing = e-procurement
+E-sourcing + E-purchasing = E-procurement

-The first step in the e-sourcing process is identifying the need for goods and services.
+That said, the first step in the e-sourcing process is identifying the need for goods and services.
 Then, depending on each organization’s needs, various strategies can be implemented to find the right suppliers.
 Contracts are negotiated only with suppliers that are favorable both logistically and financially.

 E-purchasing can be viewed as the transaction and compliance part of procurement.
 This includes requisition, authorizing, ordering, receipts, and payments for supplies.
 E-purchasing is e-sourcing’s counterpart; it performs the process electronically and begins once the supplier contract is signed.